audioarchitect/shopping-cart/README.md

 ## Setup
 Open the zipfie on your computer and in a terminal, cd to the "shopping-cart" directory

-Run:
+Run npm install:
 > npm install

-In the terminal, run:
+Verify Sqlite data is there:

 > sqlite 3 shopping-cart.db

+Run this query to verify that the DB data is in there:

+> select * from cart;

-In the sqlite console, run the DB creates and inserts in the DB_README.md file
+I think it should all be in there since the DB file is in the repo.
+If it is not, you can run the DB creates and inserts in the DB_README.md file

 ## How to run:
-- Run the app with: "npm start"
+Start the Node app:
+> npm start

+In the brower, go to:
-- Go to: localhost:3000/shopping-cart/1
+> localhost:3000/shopping-cart/1

-I've created shopping carts 1-7, with different discounts applied.
+I've created shopping carts with IDs 1-7, with different discounts applied.

 ## Results